sasilver75/obsidian/Articles/Machine Learning/NLP for Supervised Learning - A Brief Survey (2021?)  {Eugene Yan Blog}.md

 # (6) BERT: No recurrence, bidirectional, pre-trained (2018)
-- Towards the end of 2018, [[Bidirectional Encoder Representations from Transformers]] was introduced.
+- Towards the end of 2018, [[BERT]] was introduced.
 It obtained SOTA results on *eleven* NLP tasks, impressing the field!
 This was possible by using elements from previous models:
 	1. Transformer (BERT uses the Transformer encoder stack)
 	2. ELMo (BERT has bidirectional context)
 	3. ULMFiT and GPT (Also adopts pre-training and fine-tuning)